angshuman80/assignment-barclays-theatre-seating/theatre-seating/README.txt

 Installation

 1) Download the code from Git remote repository
-2) The first step should create a folder named theatre-seating in the folder where you unzipped the file Example : c:\<local_folder_path>\theatre-seating
+2) The first step should create a folder named theatre-seating in the folder where you download the code from remote git repository
+   Example : c:\<local_folder_path>\theatre-seating

 Steps to compile the application